vedicnis/Twitter_Sentiment_Analysis-and_Stock_Prediction/README.md

 Here i use the Tweepy library to retrieve tweets about a company stock from twitter.

-Here i also use the TextBlob library to classify those tweets as either positive or negative given a threshold i define.
+Here i also use the TextBlob library to classify those tweets as either positive or negative given a threshold  that i define.

 If the majority of tweets are positive, then the Keras library is use to build a neural network that predicts the next stock price given a dataset of past stock prices that will pull from Google Finance.